The Secret Life of Pets: Plot

 In the meantime, Duke tells Max about his previous owner Fred, who adopted him as a puppy and loved spending time with him.
-One day, Duke got lost while chasing a butterfly and was caught by Animal Control, but Fred never came to claim him.
-They visit Fred's house nearby, confident Fred will still love him and take him back, but they learn from the resident cat Reginald that Fred has died.
+One day, Duke got lost while chasing a butterfly and was caught by animal control, but Fred never came to claim him.
+They visit Fred's house nearby, confident he will still love Duke and take him back, but they learn from the resident cat Reginald that Fred has died.
 Heartbroken, Duke accuses Max of attempting to get rid of him and barks at the new homeowners who have just returned to the house and called Animal Control.
 The handlers catch Max, but Duke interferes long enough for Max to escape and ends up being captured instead.

 While trying to rescue Duke, Max is attacked by Snowball who tries to kill him.
-However, when his gang is captured, Snowball realizes that he and Max must work together to rescue them.
-They drive a bus into the Animal Control van on the Brooklyn Bridge, stopping traffic.
+However, when his gang is captured, Snowball has to work together with Max to save them.
+They drive a bus into the animal control van on the Brooklyn Bridge, stopping traffic.
 The Flushed Pets encircle Max intending to harm him, unaware of Max's new partnership with Snowball, but they are saved by Gidget and her team.
 The van plummets into the East River as Max tries to free Duke, Snowball decides to jump into the river to give them the keys to Duke's cage and escape the van.

 The entire group returns to the apartment block by pig-driven taxi.
-Snowball and the Flushed Pets form a new plan to annihilate all humans, but a little girl named Molly arrives and adopts Snowball, and the remaining Flushed Pets head back to the drain.
+Snowball and the Flushed Pets form a new plan to annihilate all humans, but a girl named Molly arrives and adopts Snowball, and the remaining Flushed Pets head back to the drain.
 At first, Snowball resists, but gives in and lets himself become re-domesticated.
-The other pets return to their homes and embrace their owners, and Max and Duke finally reunite with Katie.
+The other pets return to their homes and embrace their owners, while Max and Duke reunite with Katie.